TheRevanite/AVUS/README.md

-# AVUS: Action, Scene, and Object Understanding from Video
+# AVUS: Advanced Vision & Utility Suite
 AVUS is a Python-based pipeline for real-time video understanding.
 It performs action recognition, scene classification, and object detection on video streams.

 ## Features